What is a Program for Minors?

 Documentation – Program Manager verifies that each item has been addressed and files retained accordingly.
 Program Manager should securely maintain files and ensure that co-workers and other staff are knowledgeable in the event of Program Manager vacating current position.
 Files may be requested up to five years post event/program.
 Click here to document the Program For Minors.
 For details of each requirement continue reading.

-Background Screenings must be completed every three years on all adults involved in the Program for Minors; the screening includes the national sex offender and national criminal history databases.
-Texas A&M AgriLife Extension employees are screened by Texas A&M AgriLife Human Resources.
-Volunteers are screened through the Texas 4-H Youth Development Youth Protection Standards.
-See document for details.
-It is the program manager’s responsibility to verify the Approved Status of the Volunteer and the Date screened.
-Access 4HOnline Screenings to search for the volunteer.
-Documentation can be a screenshot or you may download an Excel spreadsheet.
+must be completed every three years on all adults involved with a Program for Minors.
+The screening includes the national sex offender and national criminal history databases.
+Texas A&M AgriLife Extension Service employees are screened by Texas A&M AgriLife Human Resources.
+Volunteers are screened through the Texas 4-H Youth Development Youth Protection Standards (YPS) Program.
+See the YPS guidelines for more details.
+It is the Program Manager’s responsibility to verify that all volunteers involved in the event have an Approved status and that their background screening is current.

 Waiver, Indemnification and Medical Treatment Authorization

 forms must be collected from each participant (youth and adult) prior to or at the program.
-This form may be personalized to the particular program or event and date.
+A member or volunteer may complete this form online when enrolling, but it is not required.
+Program Managers must verify that forms are complete, signed and dated.
+This form may be personalized to the program or event and date.

 Under Section 2, Indemnity Clause, list potential risks that the program participants will be exposed to during program activities.